Save big (up to $1,875) on small business tools with our free membership, business.com+

 Example: We’ve created a new widget for the healthcare industry, which is outside our current market.
 This new product provides healthcare companies with greater efficiencies and cost savings that are not currently offered by existing products.
 Similar products exist in other industries, but there are currently no widgets designed specifically for the healthcare industry.

-Next, describe the key demographics of your target audience for this product, as well as how you identify those customers.
+This section should define both the target audience and the strategic approach to reaching them.
 Briefly explain where you’ll find your target customers and how you will reach them.
 Outline your promotional strategy, including its main objectives and related timelines.
 Describe your key marketing priorities and how they relate to specific business activities (for example, entering a new market or creating new products).
 Explain the methods you will use to distribute your products or services.

 Example: Our target market is large healthcare companies, including hospitals, clinics and manufacturers of healthcare devices.
 We plan to do a marketing campaign through direct sales and social media marketing.
 Initially, we intend to get 15 percent of our intended audience to purchase long-term contracts for the use of this widget by the end of the fiscal year and get 70 percent to purchase short-term contracts.